JensRantil/jensrantil.github.io/content/posts/2023-10-29_how-to-ask-good-questions.md

 could share a one-off hack or workaround.

 **The urgency if you question.** Are you stuck solving an incident?
 Let people know!
-Have you found a **workaround**?
+Have you found a workaround?
 Let people know as it signals it's less urgent.
 Further, let people know if you are blocked or not - and when you would love to have an answer (ie. "I would appreciate if someone could give me some input on this before the end of the day! 🙏").